-Yes, summer is on the horizon.
-So something like this Volkswagen picnic hamper barbecue might be useful if you like the idea of enjoying and eating in the great outdoors.
+Yes, summer is here.
+So this Volkswagen picnic hamper barbecue might be useful if you like the idea of enjoying and eating in the great outdoors.
 Read more

 Yes, we’re nothing if not topical.
 The sun is shining and someone will have uttered the word ‘barbecue’ to you at some point.
 If you think it’s a good idea, you can alway opt for the wonderful Mon Oncle retro-style portable barbecue.
 Read more